earthly/website/blog/_posts/2022-07-21-terraform-state-bucket.md

 internal-links:
  - terraform backend
 ---
-In the [previous article](/blog/terraform-lambda/) I ported all my AWS infrastructure to AWS.
+In the [previous article](/blog/terraform-lambda/) I ported all my AWS infrastructure to Terraform.
 But in doing so, I was left tracking all my Terraform state in a `terraform.tfstate` file.
 This has a number of problems.

 First, it leaks details into git repo that don't need to be there.
 I'm not setting up an RDS database or anything, but if I did, `terraform.tfstate` would have my db credentials in it.